Extraction with Ozone,Laser and PRF

 - Increased early blood supply to Tooth Extraction Socket

 The most common post-extraction complications are pain, discomfort, swelling and development of dry socket.
 Dry socket develops when the blood clot in a healing tooth extraction site dislodges from the tooth extraction socket soon after extraction of teeth.
 Clot displacement is associated with lysis of fibrin and delayed wound healing.
-The PRF with ozone reduces the chance of dry sockets and can decrease discomfort and promote healing.
+The Laser and PRF with ozone reduces the chance of dry sockets and can decrease discomfort and promote healing.
 I often recommend PRF with dental surgeries to achieve optimal healing.

 Some scientific literature on PRF: